|

 The chief financial officer and president of the Green Bay Packers Football Team, Robert E. Harlan, was inducted into the 2004 Packers Hall of Fame in recognition of his contributions to the franchise.
 The July 17 event was held in the Lambeau Field Atrium.

-general manager.
-He later became corporate general manager, corporate assistant
+assistant general manager.
+He later became corporate general manager,

-sports career at his alma mater as sports information director and once served
+his sports career at his alma mater as sports information director and

-as public relations director for the St. Louis Cardinals, resulting in ownership
+once served as public relations director for the St. Louis Cardinals,

 Bob and wife, Madeline, have three sonsKevin, a well known sports announcer; Bryan and Michael.